 Your child might be resistant but make them comfortable by being ready to assist if they don’t even try to stop the fall from happening.
-Another method is asking your child to stand on the bottom step and noting which foot they use first to go up the stairs.
-It’s not as accurate as the test of falling and catching one’s self, but if there’s no other option but the steps method, then at least you’ve got something.
+Another method is asking your child to stand on the bottom step and noting which foot they use first to climb the stairs.
+It’s not as accurate as the test of falling and catching oneself, but if there’s no other option but the steps method, then at least you’ve got something.

 Once you’ve determined your dominant foot, you need to understand the proper stance and teach your child to place their dominant foot behind the less dominant one.